nishia1/nishia1/README.md

 - 🎮 working on a game that simulates ftc robotics inspired by kerbal space program using unity!
 - ☀ learning nlp & ml for an exciting project :)
 - 🤖 working on my own wall-e robot!

+most likely going to start uploading some old projects to here soon!